 - Angst Coma: Bulworth falls into one of these towards the end of the film.

 - Bait-and-Switch: Bulworth seems to think a sunglasses-wearing man in black who's stalking him is the guy who Vinnie's hired to kill him.
 He's actually a news photographer trying to get a photograph of Bulworth.
 Nina is actually the one who's been hired by Vinnie to kill Bulworth, but she decides not to kill him.

 - Character Title

 - Downer Ending: Bulworth finds out Nina was the assassin sent to kill him.
 But she refuses to fulfill the contract, seeing up close that Bulworth could really make a difference if he lives.
-Just when Bulworth gets a good night's rest and wakes up clear-headed and ready to get back to campaigning for real, someone else shoots him.
+Just when Bulworth gets a good night's rest and wakes up clear-headed and ready to get back to campaigning for real, someone else shoots him, leaving his fate uncertain.

-- Gratuitous Rap: It is quite clear that Sen. Bulworth has not practiced his craft much.
+- It is quite clear that Sen. Bulworth has not practiced his craft much.

 - The rapping gets worse as Bulworth's insomnia does.

-- Heroic BSOD: Bulworth.
-Halfway through the movie he's clearly insomniac and falling apart.
+- Heroic BSoD: Bulworth.
+Halfway through the movie he's clearly an insomniac and falling apart.
 But his breakdown is making him more popular (and depending on your political view, more sane).

-- In The Future Humans Will Be One Race: When Bulworth is on TV in brutal-honesty mode, he suggests that the U.S.A. should engage in "a voluntary, free-spirited, open-ended program of procreative racial deconstruction".
-Seeing the blank look on the interviewer's face, he re-phrases it more bluntly: "Everybody just gotta keep fuckin' everybody 'til they're all the same color".
+- In the Future, Humans Will Be One Race: When Bulworth is on TV in brutal honesty mode, he suggests that the USA should engage in "a voluntary, free-spirited, open-ended program of procreative racial deconstruction".
+Seeing the blank look on the interviewer's face, he re-phrases it more bluntly: "Everybody just gotta keep fuckin' each other 'til they're all the same color".